WhoIsJack/DySTrack/docs/source/usage/_includes/start_dystrack_manager_instructions.rst

    If you are a non-expert user, the configuration file for your type of experiment should be configured for/with you by a more experienced user and should not require further changes at runtime.

-Additional information is found under :doc:`Installation</intro/installation>` and in the provided config files themselves.
+   Additional information is found in the provided config files themselves.

 4. **Start the DySTrack manager session in your command prompt:**